Last revised: 20.11.2019

 The supervisory authority with which the complaint was lodged shall inform the complainant of the status and results of the complaint, including the possibility of a judicial remedy under Art.
 78 GDPR.

 The State Commissioner for Data Protection in Lower Saxony is the data protection authority re-sponsible for TÜV NORD AG:

 You can prevent the storage of cookies by setting your browser software accordingly; however, we would point out that, in this case, you may not be able to make full use of all the functions of this website.
 You can also prevent the collection by Google of data related to your use of the website (including your IP address) generated by the cookie and the processing of these data by Google by downloading and installing the browser plug-in available from the following link:tools.google.com/dlpage/gaoptout

 Objection to data collection

-You can prevent the collection of your data by Google Analytics by clicking on the following link.
-An opt-out cookie will then be set which prevents the collection of your data when you visit this website in future: deactivate Google Analytics
+You can prevent Google Analytics from collecting your data by clicking on the following link.
+An opt-out cookie will be placed to prevent the collection of your data on future visits to this website: Disable Google Analytics

 Use of Google Maps

-This website uses Google Maps to display maps and to generate route maps.
+This website uses Google Maps to display maps and create directions.

 Google Maps is operated by Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

-By using this website you consent to the collection, processing and use by Google, one of its representatives, or third party providers, of the data automatically collected and the data input by you.
+By using this website, you agree to the collection, processing and use by Google, one of its repre-sentatives, or third parties of automatically collected data and data entered by you.